jholguin9004/jobsity_rabbitmq_client/readme.md

-This project connects to the RabbitMQ server, get messages and send them.
+This project connects to the RabbitMQ server, get messages and sends them.

-## Project instalation
+## Project installation
-First you need to clone the repository in your local enviroment.
+First you need to clone the repository in your local environment.
-When you have the project in your enviromen then:
+When you have the project in your environment then:

 **1. Go to the project's path**:
 `cd /rebbitClientProject/root/path`